 This implies that if the input voltage is within its operating voltage range, the output voltage is stable and the device attached to it always receives a constant voltage.

 However, if the input voltage is out of range, the output power to the connected device will be switched off, protecting the device.

-Is Stabilizer Required for LED TV?
+Is a Stabilizer Required for LED TVs?

 We knew the necessity of the voltage stabilizer in the days of CRT TVs, and we bought the stabilizer along with the TV.

-Because they include delicate components, modern televisions are more vulnerable to damage caused by voltage fluctuations.
+As they include delicate components, modern televisions are more vulnerable to damage caused by voltage fluctuations.
 Each television brand has a different working voltage range.
 If the supply voltage goes below the minimum voltage or climbs over the permissible maximum voltage, the TV will not function correctly and will be damaged.